 To achieve the security objective O.AA, it shall address the Active Authentication procedure defined by Part 11 of [Doc 9303].
 This Active Authentication is a process for a terminal to authenticate the IC chip of the TOE, and the TOE itself is not required to provide any authentication mechanism.
 The TOE is authenticated by properly responding the authentication procedure.
 To meet requirements for the authentication procedure from the terminal, the TOE incorporates the public key and private key pair, performs cryptographic operation using the private key defined by FCS_COP.1a, and hashing operation defined by FCS_COP.1h.
 The public key and private key pair is imported to the TOE by FDP_ITC.1.
-Access control associated with FDP_ITC.1 is defined by FCS_CKM.4.
+Access control associated with FDP_ITC.1 is defined by FDP_ACC.1a and FDP_ACF.1a.
+Destruction of the private key on volatile memory is defined by FCS_CKM.4.
 The security objective O.AA is sufficiently achieved by the said SFRs.